madiali/mips-emulator/notes/skipped-files.md

 * `SoundWaveGenerator`
 * `AccelerometerController`
   * Handle the case when the accelerometer isn't in the JSON; check for AccelerometerX and AccelerometerY
+* `VgaDisplayBMPController`
+  * Handle parameteriztion, 32x32 and 64x64 sprites
+  * Put BMP methods into a separate file